ungive/loon/deployments/basic-deployment/README.md

 This may take a few minutes.

-If you need to check the logs while the server is running in "detached" mode, you can run this command inside the `minimal-https-example` directory:
+If you need to check the logs while the server is running in "detached" mode, you can run this command inside the `basic-deployment` directory:

 ```
 docker compose logs --follow